supseven-at/t3ext-yaml-configuration/Readme.md

 * Make a backup of your database before importing any YAML files

 ## License & Disclaimer

+### Initial development

+The `yaml_configuration` extension was initially developed by Michiel Roos.
+Thanks for work in that area!

 Copyright 2016 Michiel Roos